flyingmachine/brave-clojure-web/content/7-functional-programming.md

 ### Pure Functions Are Referentially Transparent

-A referentially transparent functions always returns the same result when called with the same argument.
+Referentially transparent functions always returns the same result when called with the same argument.
 In order to achieve this, they only rely on 1) their own arguments and 2) immutable values to determine their return value.